+Whether you’re dreading the thought of virtual festivities, or relishing the excuse to eat turkey sandwiches in your pjs – there’s no doubt that this Christmas is going to be a strange one.
 But no fear, we’ve got a mate who can give you a hand this Christmas season.
-He’s called NOEL (pronounced like Edmonds, not joyeux), and he’s a Xmas pro.
+He’s called NOEL (pronounced like Edmonds, not joyeux) and he’s a Xmas pro.
 You’ve met his mate ALAN before, and his sage wisdom is just as important.

-Jokes aside, we all know Christmas can be a tough time for a whole host of reasons.
+Jokes aside, we all know Christmas can be a tough time for a whole host of reasons – add a global pandemic to the mix and things can feel even trickier.
 Studies show that at least one in ten of us feel unable to cope during the festive season, while more than a quarter of us feel pressured to have the perfect Christmas.
 (Spoiler – that does not exist, we repeat that does not exist).
 But NOEL is here to help with some solid advice for Christmas and beyond.

-Open up your door, open up the conversation, and be open about how you feel.
+Open up the conversation, and be open about how you feel.

 Enjoy what you can.